6 POWERFUL FORMS OF EXERCISE

 1. Labor (Workouts)

-2. Materials (Wholesome Nutrition)
+2. Materials (Good Nutrition)

-3. Time (Rest & Recovery Between Workouts)
+3. Time (Rest & Recovery After Workouts)

-And most importantly, before you can build a new building (or a new body) the old one must first be torn down first, and what this means is that all of the bad habits and disempowering beliefs that have been keeping you stuck where you are at must be demolished before major reconstruction can truly begin.
+And most importantly, before you can build a new building (or a new body) the old one must first be torn down, and what this means is that all of the bad habits and disempowering beliefs that have been keeping you stuck where you are at must be demolished before major reconstruction can truly begin.

-results from weight training that I recommend that you become a life long student of "proper lifting form" by watching weight lifting videos on YouTube regularly.
+results that I recommend that you become a life-long student of "proper lifting form" by watching weight lifting videos on YouTube regularly.

 6. GET A WORKOUT BY SIMPLY BEING AN ACTIVE PERSON